 This document was prepared to support the Round Four MBSS.
 It is imperative that the protocols used for every aspect of the MBSS be provided to help guarantee the collection of consistently high-quality data throughout Round Four and to ensure that the goals and objectives of the Round are met.
 These written protocols also provide information to anyone attempting to duplicate procedures used by the MBSS and to ensure comparability of data and results generated by the MBSS.
 All persons working on the MBSS or generating reports using MBSS protocols should be familiar with the information provided herein.
 Certification in certain MBSS sampling protocols was first offered in 2012.
 This manual describes protocols for three aspects of MBSS sampling for which certification is offered, including Benthic Macroinvertebrate Sampling, Fish Crew Leader, and Fish Sampling.
 This manual should be the primary reference for detailed descriptions of these protocols.
 The manual also provides detailed descriptions of all other field sampling protocols to be followed by DNR MANTA staff and anyone else sampling as part of the Round Four MBSS.
-Additional information regarding the MBSS certification can be found on this Maryland Department of Natural Resources web site (www.dnr. maryland.gov/streams/Pages/mbsstraining.aspx).
+Additional information regarding the MBSS certification process, other aspects of the MBSS for which certification is being offered, and requirements for attaining certification can be found on this Maryland Department of Natural Resources web site (www.dnr.maryland.gov/streams/Pages/mbsstraining.aspx).